 Network licenses enable greater flexibility by allowing the license administrator to easily activate and deactivate licenses as needed.
 If your locations are all on the same network, you can still use one network license for all locations.

 Businesses that are in highly regulated industries benefit from having secure label approval processes in place to reduce the risk associated with unapproved labels entering production.
 Implementing a label approval module that allows you to approve label designs using electronic signatures helps you to meet industry mandates, such as CFR 21 Part 11, that require label security and traceability and ensures that only approved labels get printed.
 Greater security and traceability are key to preventing labeling recalls.

-By implementing label security and traceability software, you can control access to label files to establish permissions to control access, implement a multi-stage electronic approval process, and keep record of changes, comments, revisions, and print history for every label in any industry.
+By implementing label security and traceability software, you can establish permissions to control access to all your label files, implement a multi-stage electronic approval process, and keep record of changes, comments, revisions, and print history for every label in any industry.

 To easily share and approve labels across multiple locations to prevent labeling recalls, leverage a centralized label management system.
 For companies that have multiple locations, stringent labeling requirements, and a lean IT staff, a browser-based label printing system can simplify labeling across all locations.
 Local installations are eliminated, and authorized users log into webpage to print labels from anywhere.

 A centralized label management system can also help prevent labeling related recalls with audit trails that track the who, what, where, and when for each print job, including specific variable data for each job.
 Information is tracked throughout a label’s life cycle, from creation and modification to deletion.
 A controlled environment provides the security you need to ensure accuracy.
 Defined business processes can be enforced at every level, restricting access to only the printers, compliant labels, and tasks a user needs to perform their job.